Subscribe to updates

 Open Council Network is an independent organisation.
 We report on City of London and are not the council.
 About us

-The Board is scheduled to receive an annual update on the Biodiversity Action Plan (BAP).
-The current BAP, running from 2021 to 2026, outlines priorities for biodiversity within the Square Mile, including target species and habitats, and details four key action plans: Open Spaces and Habitat Management, The Built Environment, Education and Community Engagement, and Data Collection, Surveys and Monitoring.
-The report indicates that the BAP is approximately 75% complete, with six actions fully completed.
-Key priorities for the remaining period include completing a review of Sites of Importance for Nature Conservation (SINCs), developing a recording strategy, and collating BAP documents for internal and external promotion.
-The BAP will be succeeded by a Local Nature Recovery Action Plan.
+The Board was also to receive an update on City Gardens, with officers from the Environment Department providing a verbal report.
+Finally, an annual update on the Biodiversity Action Plan was to be presented, outlining progress made since its launch in 2021.
+This plan details priorities for biodiversity within the Square Mile, including target species and habitats, and four key action plans: Open Spaces and Habitat Management, The Built Environment, Education and Community Engagement, and Data Collection, Surveys and Monitoring.
+The report indicated that the BAP is approximately 75% complete and will be succeeded by a Local Nature Recovery Action Plan.

 Attendees